Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Effective service pricing is essential to maintain healthy margins, as setting the right prices based on costs, value, and market conditions directly impacts profitability.

-A good diagnostic asks: Is COGS high because delivery is inefficient—or because pricing is too low?
+A good diagnostic asks whether your pricing strategy shows COGS is high because delivery is inefficient or because the business is underpriced.

 Often, it’s both.